 In truth, there’s no end to the number of accounting schools online opportunities for online bachelor’s degrees in accounting.
 Applicants will find dedicated online programs, universities with partial or full online degree options, and even online degree options that allow applicants to earn their degree at their own pace.

 Accounting schools online will still have the same type of coursework and accounting degree requirements as any on-campus course.
 Depending on the types of accounting degrees, the basic accounting classes may also come with other types of coursework, such as humanities or basic computing courses.
-The accounting degree requirements will typically consist of the basic accounting classes such as:
+The accounting degree requirements will typically consist of the basic accounting principles such as:

 - Introductory accounting courses